 This home is from the early 1800' undergoing renovation---last selling price was in the $200's for the 1 bedroom efficiency !

 After a tour of Savannah, we set off on our own.
 Here is another home with the metal work.
+And still another park.
+This one was near the city market square.

 Last place for us to visit on day 1 was the home of Juliet Lowe who founded the Girl Scouts.
 (I was a GS many more years ago than I care to remember.)
 But I did pick up some memorabilia for Samantha's troop. (our grand daughter)